Ashu70/DataScience_Portfolio/README.md

 Fill in the "Survived" attribute in the testing dataset based on our model's predictions.

 ### Key Findings/Work done
-- Clean the data and calculate the chance of survival based on factor like gender and did some feature reduction too.
+- Clean the data and calculate the chance of survival based on factors like gender and did some feature reduction too.
 - Implemented a Decision tree machine learning algorithm.
 - Created a Confusion matrix and calculated accuracy, Precision, Recall, and F1 Score (got an accuracy of 74.15%)
 - Filled the survival column of Test data with the help of the Decision tree ML model created.